isaw/isaw.web/README.txt

 Branches
 --------

-The primary buildout branch is currently `jazkarta_plone43`, which will eventually become `master`.
-This will be the primary branch from which the production server is deployed, once migrated to Plone 4.3 (before that production will run on `jazkarta_refactor` and `jazkarta_plone43` will function as our staging branch).
+The primary buildout branch is currently `master`.

-Once we have Plone 4.3 deployed on production, we will want to develop all new features on distinct feature branches.
+We want to develop all new features on distinct feature branches.
 These branches will be merged as needed to a separate `staging` branch for testing.
 This process will allow for multiple features at different stages of readiness to be tested on the staging server, and then deployed individually to production as they are ready.
 All feature branches should be branched from the master branch, and then merged into the `staging` branch when ready for testing.
 Once tested and ready for deploy the feature branch should be merged directly into the master branch.

 The `staging` branch would be branched from the master and periodically updated with merged changes from master.
 The `staging` branch should – in